ncjaz/datalens/src/review_and_plan/overview_architecture.md

 - Command bus

 When implemented, they should follow the plugin safety rules in `datalens/src/AGENTS.md` (no plugin-to-plugin imports; stable contracts).

+Plugin integration direction (intent):
+- Plugins must not import each other or reach into each other's runtime objects.
+- Cross-plugin integration should go via core-owned systems:
+  - capability registry (providers)
+  - command/request APIs (ask another capability to do work)
+  - events (notify others that something happened)

 ### 3) Project/open UX hardening
 - Finish the "project selection / open project" UI flows (welcome screen currently stores paths but the UI is still simplified).